-For years already, professionals and students alike have patronized erasable pens for their combined readability, affordability, convenience, and flexibility.
+For obvious reasons, erasable pens have an edge over readability, affordability, convenience, and flexibility.
 Imagine yourself in a writing or drawing project.
 If you commit a mistake, would you like to keep using a separate eraser with the possibility of spoiling your paper, or simply flip an erasable pen designed to erase with care?

-Other than these pens come at a friendly price, it also offers you the opportunity of owning the most efficient pens in the world.
+Other than these pens being affordable, they also offer you the opportunity of owning the most efficient pens in the world.
 Plus, you get nicely-looking pens in different body shapes, colors, and various tip sizes.
 You’re a happy teacher, so if I were you, grab a collection now!

 9) What is the best way to store erasable pens?

-Erasable pens are best stored away from hot temperatures like window areas, back of airconditioning units, inside your car, or near stoves.
+Store erasable pens away from places with hot temperatures like window areas, back of airconditioning units, inside your car, or near stoves.
 While heat can make them function, it can cause the nib to seem like it’s very wet when writing which can also run dry out the ink faster.

 10) How will I find the best erasable pens for a teacher like me?

-There are popular brands you can find both locally and online.
-I suggest that you read the labels carefully or research the manufacturer.
-Remember that different technologies offer different features and being informed will help you modify your ideas.
+You can find them both locally and online.
+If you like a particular brand, research the manufacturer.
+Different brands may use different technologies.
 Reviews are a great way to find the right one for you.
 Go for pens that can bring new ideas into life without wasting paper.